Luis Urías Preview, Player Props: Red Sox vs. Yankees

 Luis Urías At The Plate

-- Urias is batting .181 with three doubles, two home runs and 10 walks.
+- Urias is hitting .181 with three doubles, two home runs and 10 walks.

-- In six games this year (20.7%), Urias has picked up an RBI, including two games with multiple runs batted in.
+- Urias has driven in a run in six games this year (20.7%), including two games with multiple runs batted in.

-- He has scored in eight of 29 games so far this season.
+- He has scored a run in eight of 29 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.